Manufacturing

 • Value – Fair

 The big plus with acrylic is that it is a solid surface, meaning it has a very high filler content.
 If you have a Corian or similar countertops in your home, then you know what solid surface material is.
 No mildew, mold or bacteria can penetrate because it is non porous.
 Acrylic; being a solid surface, is easier to clean, has a glossy finish and will last for many years.
-It will not fade over time as the colour is all the way through the material not just on the surface.
-Whereas, with gel coat fiberglass the gel coat rubs off or can develop hair line cracks at stress points and then the pores/fibers of the fibreglass are exposed.Once the pores and fibers are exposed they can harbor bacteria, mold and mildew and grime and soap scum get imbedded into the surface which begins the breaking down of the product.
-Using a gel-coat is like having a paint sprayed onto the fibreglass to “seal” it.
+It will not fade over time as the color is all the way through the material not just on the surface.
 It wears off over time which is why it fades and wears and becomes even harder to keep clean.
 While fibreglass costs less, it will never last longer or as long as acrylic.